Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 Suffice to say, this is an area where you need to get good tax advice, and you should make an appointment with us to discuss this.

 Tax advantages for temporary residents

-As well as the exemption from tax on foreign income and from capital gains tax, there are a number of other issues for temporary residents to consider.
+As well as the exemption from tax on foreign income and from the capital gains tax, there are a number of other issues for temporary residents to consider.

 Once you depart Australia, you are able to cash in your superannuation balance (provided you never became a permanent resident during your time in Australia.
 We can assist with applications for the Departing Australia Superannuation Payment.

 And finally, there are additional sections of the tax return that you must complete in the year you become a temporary resident, and the year you cease being a temporary resident.
 We can make sure you meet all your lodgment obligations, and ensure you get the tax refund you are entitled to.